 To have a happy and successful relationship with your small animal it is very important that you make sure you choose a good fit.
 This starts with the species of the animal.
-While there are exceptions to every rule within reason, housing requirements and certain natural behaviors come with every species and should be taken into consideration before making an addition to your family.
-While you may find a dwarf hamster that would be great with small children, or a guinea pig that needs a special touch, there are universal elements that don't change involved in keeping different species of small animals.
+While there are exceptions to every rule within reason.
+Housing requirements and certain natural behaviors come with every species and should be taken into consideration before making an addition to your family.
+While you may find a dwarf hamster that would be great with small children that needs a special touch, there are universal elements that don’t change involved in keeping different species of small animals.

-Pros: Bunnies are a longer lived small companion, and average around 8-10 years.
+Pros: Bunnies are a long-lived small companion and average around 8-10 years.
 They can be litter box trained, and learn to do a variety of tricks.
-Bunnies have a big personality, and enjoy being part of the family (similar to a family cat or dog) more then many small companion animals.
+Bunnies have a big personality and enjoy being part of the family (similar to a family cat or dog) more than many small companion animals.

-Pros: Chinchillas live for a long time, typically about fifteen years, which is great if you want a very long time companion.
-They can be kept alone and also do well in same sex pairs.
+Pros: Chinchillas live for a long time, typically about fifteen years, which is excellent if you want a very long time companion.
+They can be kept alone and also do well in same-sex pairs.
 They make very interesting pets, and a properly chinchilla proofed room provides a great playground.
 Chinchillas are odorless pets.

 Pros: Rats are awesome small pets that are the most social with humans.
 While many small pets do more to tolerate your presence, rats have a great desire to be with their human companions.
-A full grown rat is big enough to be easy to handle, but small enough for almost any living situation.
-Rats can be free ranged in the house so long as everything is adequately 'rat proofed', they can be litter trained and can learn tricks.
-A well trained rat can ride on your shoulder.
-While rats are social animals, it is not entirely uncommon to find one that doesn't appreciate cage-mates that would be suitable for a solitary living situation.
+A full-grown rat is big enough to be easy to handle but small enough for almost any living situation.
+Rats can be free ranged in the house so long as everything is adequate ‘rat proofed’, they can be litter trained and can learn tricks.
+A well-trained rat can ride on your shoulder.
+While rats are social animals, it is not entirely uncommon to find one that doesn’t appreciate cage-mates that would be suitable for a solitary living situation.
 Rats can make very good pets for families as they are very disinclined to bite.